What is a personal statement?

 What do I write in my personal statement?

-You can use our Personal Statement Builder to create a first rough draft that’s tailored to your subject.
 Below is a rough solid six-point plan from The Student Room to start you off:

 Why you want to study this course or subject at university.
 Remember, your personal statement is seen by all your Ucas choices; so don’t make references to a specific institution.